lcarlier/EasyMock/docs/hello_world.md

 zsh: abort (core dumped)  ./testAverage
 ```

-It sounds that this test is not passing.
-The reason is because our average
+It shows that the test is not passing.
+The reason is because the average
 function stores the counter into an `unsigned char` and it overflows.
 The fix
-is by writing the `average()` function like so:
+for this bug is to re-write the `average()` function like so:

 ```c
 float average(int nbNumber)